coderefinery/git-intro/_episodes/02-basics.md

 ## Where is the Git repository?

-- All the magic is under `.git`, all the history, all snapshot, all branches (later), everything
+- All the magic is under `.git`, all the history, all snapshot, all branches (later), everything.
-- When we staged and committed files, we "copied" them into `.git`
+- When we staged and committed files, we "copied" them into `.git`.
-- Here we only track one file but we can track entire file trees
+- Here we only track one file but we can track entire file trees.
-- Git does not pollute subdirectories
+- Git does not pollute subdirectories.
-- If we remove `.git`, we remove the repository (but of course keep the working directory)
+- If we remove `.git`, we remove the repository (but of course keep the working directory).
-- It is very easy to create (and remove) a Git repository to track something that you work on
+- It is very easy to create (and remove) a Git repository to track something that you work on.
-- `.git` uses relative paths (very convenient), you can move the whole thing somewhere else and it will still work
+- `.git` uses relative paths (very convenient), you can move the whole thing somewhere else and it will still work.

 ---

 ## Summary

-- Now we know how to save snapshots
+Now we know how to save snapshots:

 ```shell
 $ git add <file(s)>
 $ git commit
 ```

-- And this is what we do as we program
+And this is what we do as we program.

-- Every state is then saved and later we will learn how to go back to these "checkpoints" and how to undo things
+Every state is then saved and later we will learn how to go back to these "checkpoints" and how to undo things.

 ```shell
 $ git init    # initialize new repository